ITDancer13/Pagr/README.md

 Now you can make requests such as: `filters=User.Name==specific_name`.

 ### Creating your own DSL
-You can replace this DSL with your own (eg. use JSON instead) by implementing an [ISieveModel](https://github.com/Biarity/Sieve/blob/master/Sieve/Models/ISieveModel.cs).
-You can use the default [SieveModel](https://github.com/Biarity/Sieve/blob/master/Sieve/Models/SieveModel.cs) for reference.
+You can replace this DSL with your own (eg. use JSON instead) by implementing an IPagrModel.
+You can use the default PagrModel for reference.

 ### Operators
 | Operator   | Meaning                  |